A wholly subscription-driven games industry would be "savage", says Larian CEO

 Larian CEO Swen Vincke has been reading Ubisoft director of subscriptions Philippe Tremblay's thoughts from yesterday about how players need to "get comfortable" with renting their games as a package, rather than "having and owning" an individual copy.
 His broad takeaway is: that ain't it, chief.
 In a social media thread today, Vincke wrote that "it's going to be a lot harder to get good content if subscription becomes the dominant model and a select group gets to decide what goes to market and what not".
 He feels that "direct from developer to players is the way".
 As such you shouldn't expect Baldur's Gate 3, Divinity: Original Sin 2 or any other Larian RPGs to join the Game Pass bandwagon anytime soon.

-Where Tremblay made a case for why consumers should be at ease with purchasing access to an ever-changing blob of videogame releases, Vincke addressed things from more of a developer's perspective, arguing that subscription models give platform holders too much creative authority and will inevitably breed conservatism.
+Where Tremblay made a case for why consumers should be at ease with purchasing access to an evolving blob of videogame releases, Vincke addressed things from more of a developer's perspective, arguing that subscription models give platform holders too much creative authority and will inevitably breed conservatism.

 "Getting a board to ok a project fueled by idealism is almost impossible and idealism needs room to exist, even if it can lead to disaster," he wrote.
 "Subscription models will always end up being cost/benefit analysis exercises intended to maximize profit.